manuelbohn/ges3000/README.md

 Raw data files are stored in `data/`.

-Stimuli files used in the study can be found in `stimuli`
+Stimuli pictures used in the study can be found in `stimuli/`.

+The sample videos for the drift to the arbitrary comprehension study are in `stimuli/drift_to_arbitrary_comprehension`.

 The file `ges3000.Rmd` presents the supplementary material, which includes code for all analysis reported in the main paper and the supplementary material.